 3. What is a Google Organic (or “Natural”) Search?

 A Google organic search is the type of search most people do quite often.
 They go to a site like Google.com and type in a search term (a keyword), for example: “Minneapolis cleaning service.”
-These are the results of your Google Organic Search at one given time.
+These are the results of that Google organic search (at that time).

 4. What are On-page and Off-page SEO?

 To have a better chance of being listed in the top 10 of a Google organic search, you need smart On-page and Off-page SEO strategies.
 Imagine a live, professional car race where the majority of people only pay attention to the cars in the top 10 positions, and you want to be in those top 10 positions among your competitors.
 You need to optimize everything from your tires to your driver’s performance (On-page SEO) and you must assess the race conditions, things like the track temperature and wind speed (Off-page SEO) so you can implement smart racing strategies prior to, and during, the race.
 Smart and skillful race teams (SEO teams) are those who optimize their vehicles well (On-page SEO) and keep a close pulse on the weather, track conditions, and racing rules (Google’s Algorithm updates).

 5. What are a few elements of On-Page SEO?

-In addition to your website’s “people audience,” search engine spiders are a second audience that crawls (or scans) your website regularly to index its’ web pages into certain categories for search engine users.
+In addition to your website’s “people audience,” search engine spiders are a second audience that crawls (or scans) your website regularly to index its web pages into certain categories for search engine users.
 Optimizing your On-page SEO fine tunes various parts of your site to make it easier for both people, and spiders, to understand.
 On-page SEO includes fine tuning your website’s content, Title tags, Meta tags, Description tags, Anchor text links, Code, etc…

 6. What are a website’s Title tags, Meta tags, Description tags, Anchor text links, Code, etc.?